Sharp Quantitative Stability of the Dirichlet spectrum near the ball: Discussion and consequences

 {\bf Acknowledgements: } The authors would like to thank G. Buttazzo, L. Briani and S. Guarino Lo Bianco for providing an early version of \cite{BBG22} and for fruitful discussions.
-This work was partially supported by the project ANR-18-CE40-0013 SHAPO financed by the French Agence Nationale de la Recherche (ANR).
+This work was partially supported by the project ANR STOIQUES (ANR-24-CE40-2216) financed by the French Agence Nationale de la Recherche (ANR).